mjsincee2005/WomenSafetyApp/README.md

 - ☁️ Cloud backup for contacts
 - 🔋 Improved battery efficiency

-## 👏 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact
-If you have any questions, please open an issue or contact the repository owner.

 ## 💖 Support
 If you found this project helpful, consider giving it a ⭐️!